AmanyNabil/School-login_Jwt/Readme.md

 #How To Start
  >>when you Run The application the DB migration is executed
- >>you Can Authenticatue (The Password Check Always return False so i create the Toket/[UserNAme] to get token until solve it)

     UserName --> amany her Role is Admin for schoolid 1 UserName  --> ahmed is For Normal User for Schoolid 1